Oesophageal cancer research

 Another known risk factor for cancer of the oesophagus is diet.
 Some countries have a higher rate of oesophageal cancer.
 This may be because of the foods they eat.
 There is a lot of research going on into why and how certain foods may increase the risk of cancer of the oesophagus and other types of cancer.
 As oesophageal cancer is more common in China and Japan, a lot of research looks into smoked, fermented or pickled foods that are popular in these countries.
 Drinking very hot liquids has also been linked to oesophageal cancer in some studies.

 Researchers have used a technique called polymerase chain reaction (PCR) to pick up HPV infection in the DNA of body cells.
 In future, we may be able to use this type of test to find people more at risk of developing oesophageal cancer.
-Researchers are even trying to develop a vaccine based on HPV16 that could be used to treat oesophageal cancers that carry HPV16.
+Researchers in America are even trying to develop a vaccine based on HPV16 that could be used to treat oesophageal cancers that carry HPV16.
 More research is needed before we will know how strongly HPV is linked to oesophageal cancer.

 The HALO trial is looking at using heat from radio waves to destroy abnormal cells in the food pipe.
 The treatment is called radiofrequency ablation.
 The abnormal cells may be Barrett’s oesophagus or changes in the squamous cells called squamous dysplasia.
 If left untreated, these changes may become cancerous in some people after some time.
 The trial wants to find out how well radiofrequency ablation may work at removing Barrett's oesophagus or squamous dysplasia and preventing oesophageal cancer.